Respiratory Protection

 The plastic construction is the main compromise at this price point.
 It feels lighter and less robust than the butyl rubber used in premium military masks.
 For occasional protest use, this is unlikely to be a problem.
 For extended or repeated deployments, the premium masks in our full gas mask guide will hold up better over time.

 Who it’s for: Anyone who wants a new-condition full-face mask with modern ergonomics and does not need CBRN certification.
+For a deeper look at fit, filters, and how it compares to premium options, see our full Parcil PD-100 review.

-3. 3M 6502QL Half Facepiece Reusable Respirator: Best Entry-Level
+2. 3M 6502QL Half Facepiece Reusable Respirator: Best Entry-Level

 Best Entry-Level